JaneJeon/self-hosted/README.md

 The restore script automatically handles "re-hydrating" from the database dump files.

+> One thing of note is that the restore should be done on an "empty state", so for databases like mysql, where its "running state" (and _not_ the dump) is stored in its own volume, we explicitly exclude those docker volumes from backup, so that we restore from the dump on an "empty state" for such containers.

 Once the restore is done, you can now start up the containers, given that the states are now restored and safe to be read.

 > Note: `restic` and all of its subcommands will need to secure an exclusive lock, and they do this by touching some files in your backup destination.
 However, sometimes it doesn't work (especially when you have multiple processes running at the same time), perhaps due to the "object storage" of choice being _eventually_ consistent.
 In that case, you need to break the lock (after making sure no other `restic` process is currently running) by running: